 Parallel Gateway Split Node

-The Parallel Gateway Split node lets you split a single flow of your business process into multiple flows.
-This is very similar to the set of Inclusive Gateway nodes.
+The Parallel Gateway Split node lets you split a single flow of your business process into multiple flows, like the set of Inclusive Gateway nodes.
 The biggest difference between the Parallel Gateway and Inclusive Gateway nodes is that all split paths run concurrently with the Parallel Gateway.

 Situations when you might use the Parallel Gateway set of nodes include:

-• Executing two or more automated tasks at the same time, before the end-user progresses to the next task in the workflow.
+• Executing two or more automated tasks simultaneously, before the end-user progresses to the next task in the workflow.

 • Allowing multiple team members to work on different tasks in a workflow at the same time.